 Best Monitor For Graphic Design

 Additionally, it features several productivity enhancements, including a USB hub with DisplayPort Alt Mode and 90W of power delivery, allowing you to charge a laptop while in use.
 It also comes with an ergonomic stand and features a wide viewing angle, which is helpful when sharing your work with someone nearby.
-Its high 4k resolution makes text and images look sharp, and its 27-inch screen is big enough to open two windows side-by-side.
+Its high 4k resolution makes text and images look sharp, and its 27-inch screen is big enough to open two windows side by side.
 However, you may prefer the bigger ASUS ROG Swift OLED PG32UCDM if you want extra screen space, but it costs more.
-However, both of these OLEDs risk burn-in, so you may prefer one of the other recommended options below if that concerns you.
+However, both of these OLEDs risk burn-in with constant exposure to the same static elements over time.
+This is less of a concern if you change up what you have on-screen, though.

 -